 Why do we refurbish sewing machine overseas?

 The main approach of the project is that sewing machines are refurbished in Tanzania by two trained local mechanics.
-There are several advantages in it:
+There are several advantages to it:

 - Skills are transferred to the country where sewing machines are used;